 One not to miss is the Eastside Gallery which features murals painted on part of the Berlin wall.
 Because of its turbulent history, Berlin is divided into six distinct neighborhoods.
 East Central, associated with the left-wing youth culture is the hippest and packed with trendy bars, cafes, clubs, and shops.
 Experience nightlife like a local and join an intimate pub crawl.
 You’ll drop in a variety of bars like a Goth horror rock bar, beach bars, squat bars, and even an Absinthe bar.

-If your vision of Amsterdam is canal rides, biking, windmills, tulips, Van Gogh, and partying in general, you’re right on track.
+If your vision of what to do in Amsterdam is canal rides, biking, windmills, tulips, Van Gogh, and partying in general, you’re right on track.
 This lovely city in the Netherlands should be on everyone’s list of European cities to visit.
 The flat terrain makes biking a way of life here.
 For visitors, it’s a great way to tour the city.
 The elaborate canal system has earned it the title “Venice of the North,” so you’ll definitely want to take a canal cruise.
 There is also a good smattering of museums, and enjoying the architecture of the 17th-century Golden Age is as simple as a bike ride around town.
 The Van Gogh Museum is a must, of course, featuring the world’s largest collection of the Dutch Post-Impressionist’s work.

 While in Amsterdam, take the opportunity to see the city’s “real side.”
 Look for tours that let you explore things not included by typical city tours.
 Learn about counterculture, alternative housing arrangements, street art culture, and the city’s liberal laws.